TACC/benchpro/doc/source/005_quickstart.rst

 Quick Start
 ==============

+.. _quickstart:

 BenchPRO provides a number of example application and benchmark profiles.
-Lets try running an example.
+This Quick Start walks through the process of building an application, running a benchmark and capturing the result on Frontera.

 1. Load the BenchPRO module: